Seyviour/Niyimot/README.md

-What I might be really saying is that I'm a distractable f\*ck and I never really finish my pieces.
+What I might be really saying is that I never really finish my pieces.
 Just like this one.
 I guess it could